Ivana Španović

-In 2013, Vuleta became the first Serbian track and field athlete to win a medal at the IAAF Outdoor World Championships.
-In 2018, she became the first Serbian track and field athlete to win a world senior gold medal at the IAAF Indoor World Championships.
+In 2013, Španović became the first Serbian track and field athlete to win a medal at the World Championships in Athletics.
+In 2018, she became the first Serbian track and field athlete to win a senior gold medal at the World Indoor Championships in Athletics.
+In 2023, she became the first Serbian track and field athlete to win a senior gold medal at the World Outdoor Championship in Athletics.
+During her 15 years long career, she successfully claimed both outdoor and indoor European and World titles.
 She is the Serbian record holder in the long jump, indoors and outdoors, and also she is the national indoor record holder in the 60 metres and in the pentathlon.
 Her coach is Goran Obradović and she is a member of the Vojvodina Athletic Club, based in Novi Sad.

 Career

+2005–2012

 Španović earned gold medals at the 2008 World Junior Championships and the 2009 Summer Universiade.
 She was selected as Serbia's Best Young Athlete of 2008.
 She also won silver medals at the 2007 World Youth Championships, the 2009 European Junior Championships and the 2011 European U23 Championships.

 Španović participated in the qualifying round at the 2008 Olympic Games, and was a finalist at the 2012 Olympic Games.

+2013

 In 2013, she started at the European Indoor Championship when she was ranked fifth.
-At the World outdoor championship she had achieved the best result in her career by then, bronze medal with the new national record 6.82 meters.
+At the World outdoor championship she had achieved the best result in her career by then, bronze medal with the new national record 6.82 meters, getting the first medal for Serbia in an outdoor World Championships.
 The Olympic Committee of Serbia therefore declared her the best female athlete of the year.

+2014–2015

 In 2014, she won the bronze medal at the World Indoor Championships and silver medals at the European Outdoor championship and IAAF Continental Cup in Marrakesh.
 She also improved her outdoor personal best on 6.88 meters in the Diamond League meet in Eugene.

 Španović was second in long jump at 2014 Diamond League race.

 In 2015, she won her first gold medal as a senior athlete becoming European indoor champion with new national record 6.98 meters.
 She won the second bronze medal at the World outdoor championship, improving her national record twice, both in qualification (6.91) and the final (7.01 got twice). Španović was second in long jump at 2015 Diamond League race.
 The Olympic Committee of Serbia therefore declared her the best female athlete of the year for the second time.